elbwalker/eventpipe/src/firebase/README.md

 ### 4. Initialize your project
 Firt run `firebase login` to log in via the browser and authenticate the Firebase CLI.

-Install project dependencies:
+Install project dependencies by running the following commands from the `src/firebase/functions` folder:
 ```
-cd functions
 npm install
 ```

 ### 5. Run locally
-To build and run the code locally, just run from the folder `src/firebase/functions`:
+To build and run the code locally, just run from the `src/firebase/functions` folder:
 ```
 npm run serve -- --project YOUR_FIREBASE_PROJECT_ID
 ```